The energy transition is in progress and there is a lot at stake

 • Balancing the grid in the case of an overcast, calm wind day where little energy from weather-dependent sources is produced.

-It supports planning which allows for an even distribution from grid to consumers.
+It supports planning, which allows for an even distribution from the grid to consumers.

 Long-term forecasting refers to what will happen in the electricity distribution network in the time spanning up to 10 years.
 It relies on seasonal and statistical weather reports, as well as historical and statistical data related to production and consumption.